akoskm/akoskm.github.io/_posts/2019-09-23-heroku-custom-domain-ssl-certificate.md

 === Automatic Certificate Management is disabled on my-heroku-app
 ```

-if it says disabled, simple enable it:
+if it says disabled, simply enable it:

 ```
 $ heroku certs:auto:enable -a my-heroku-app